18

 For example:

-That is, both methods No. 1 and No. 2 use the chord at the base of Sagitta.
-(In the second method - half of the chord).
+That is, both methods No. 1 and No. 2 use the chord at the base of the sagitta.
+(In the second method - half a chord).

 For example: